Blogs

 5. Dirty Sockets

-The problem with flickering light can sometimes be as simple as accumulated dust on the sockets of the light bulb.
+The problem with flickering light can sometimes be as simple as accumulated dust on the light bulb sockets.

 When left unremoved, the dust can pile up in the socket and interfere with the current flow into the bulb, leading to flickering.
-Regular maintenance and cleaning of the sockets and bulbs can completely avoid this problem.
+Regularly maintaining and cleaning the sockets and bulbs can avoid this problem altogether.

 6. Using Non-Dimmable LED Lights on LED Dimmers